matcha-ai/matcha/docs/engine/chain/passes.md

 > `engine::Pass` - alias for `std::function<void(Chain&)>`

 A function that passes through a `Chain` and modifies it or otherwise accesses it is called a `Pass`.
-But their implementation is often non-trivial, especially for optimization purposes.
+Their implementation is often non-trivial, especially for optimization purposes.
 Passes are usually called by Decorators such as with JIT to simplify chains.
 However, e.g. the Matcha backpropagation system, which itself may be formally called a pass (as it accepts a chain and extends it by